NaZdrowieHMS/Health-Monitoring-System-API/README.md

 ```
 cd Health-Monitoring-System-API
 ```

+3. Fill .env file with correct credentials

-3. Ensure you have an AGH VPN connection
+4. Ensure you have an AGH VPN connection

-4. Open Docker Desktop application
+5. Open Docker Desktop application

-5. Build Docker image with the following command:
+6. Build Docker image with the following command:

 ```
 docker build -t health-monitoring-system-api-image .
 ```

-6. A docker image was created.
+7. A docker image was created.
 Build the container with:

 ```
 docker run -p 5000:5000 health-monitoring-system-api-image